BIG-RAT/jamfcpr/README.md

 ## History

+- 2022-07-18 v3.3.4:  Resolve issue with international characters and crash when clicking on an empty list of packages; issue #12.

 - 2022-07-12 v3.3.3:  Resolve issue with destination information (URL/credentials) when running in Save Only mode.
-Destination information is no longer required with Save Only mode.
+Destination information is no longer required with Save Only mode; issue #11.

 - 2022-05-04 v3.3.2:  Resolve potential authentication issue with servers that have limited access configured.